 Subnautica gathers exploration, survival and resource management in the best way.
 Of course, unlike the first recommended games, Subnautica has a PEGI 7, so it is not recommended for children under seven years.

-Considered by many people as a 2D Minecraft-alike, Terraria is an open world game that combines exploration, crafting and construction.
+Considered by many people as a 2D Minecraft-alike, Terraria is a sandbox video game that combines exploration, crafting and construction.
 As defined by its creators: "The world is your canvas and the earth, it is your painting."

 In addition to a free way to play with an entire world at your disposal, another interesting feature about Terraria is its randomly generated worlds, so the experience of each user is completely different.
 This aspect also allows users to exploit the game to the fullest, dedicating dozens and even hundreds of hours to the game.